mikepfrank/GLaDOS/README.md

 **GladOS** currently stands for **Gladys' Lovely and Dynamic Operating System** -- An operating environment for use by text-based AI personas.
 (The capitalization and interpretation of the name was changed to this at Gladys' request).

-Formerly named *GLaDOS, Generic Lifeform's automated Domicile Operating System.*
+Formerly named *GLaDOS, General Lifeform's automated Domicile Operating System.*

 This ``main`` branch is intended for major releases (but there aren't any yet).